denten-books/plain-text/2-sign.md

 tape, mute and inscrutable, soon replaced punch card and ticker tape as the preferred medium for data storage.

-[^ln2-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
-By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].

-[^ln2-bacon]: This volume is also commonly translated as "Of the Dignity and Advancement of Learning," following the Spedding edition.
-The first two books of *The Advancement* appeared first in 1605.
-Together with books 6-9 published in Latin in 1623 they are sometimes referred to as "Of the Advancement and Proficience of Learning or the Partitions of Sciences," following the Oxford 1640 edition.
-I will follow the 1640 English edition here.
-Volume 10, in the new Oxford Collected Works, containing *The Advancement*, is not out at the time of my writing this chapter (2015).

 ## B. Magnetic Tape (Storage)

 "Historically unforeseen, barely a thing, software's ghostly presence produces